abhiramtilakiiit/lectures/BIF/midsem.md

 **stringency** which is the amount of difference to call it ovGerlapping in plot.

 Uses:

 - If there are larger diagonal matches, that means more "conserved" regions.
 - Can be used to find domain homologies.
 - Find overlapping sequences
 - Internal repeats and dupilcations
 - Can be used to find insertions and deletions for shifted diagonals
 - To identify self complementary regions in RNA

+## Pairwise alignment

+### Memory Usage

+Memory usage is a common challenge that we face when using DP (mn) algos for comparing against big bases (nucleotide and genomes of billion residues long).

+- One common approach useful only when finding score of the alignment instead of the alignment is to just forget the rows which are not i-1, and j-1.
+- Another common approach is divide and conquer Hirschberg's algorithm: This ensures full alignment.
+The steps are:

+  - First divide the grid using the middle column m/2.
+Then use the linear space algorithm above to find the scores on each point on the column, the one with highest score will definitely lie on the alignment.
+  - Now the main point which gives memeory advantage is to ignore the the bottom-left and top-right parts of the middle alignment.
+This is because the only allowed moves are bottom and right, so it is not possible to include calculated middle point and also be a part of alignment.

+Some popular EMBOSS programs which use this are:

+- Emboss matcher - local alignment, linear version of water tcher - global alignment

+### Heuristic Algorithms

+These algorithms, locate short stretches using preprocessed databases, and then extend the match for alignment.
+Usually fast but may sometimes not match the ideal ones.

+#### FASTA - Fast Alignment

+Here are the steps:

+- Use a lookup table to get all k-tuple matches and put them on a dotmatrix.
+- Look for adjacent hotspots in the same diagonal and join them to form larger segments
+- Find the highest scoring diagonals out of these
+- Use another PAM Matrix as a scoring matrix to assign scores to these segments, and consider only the initial segments (greater than the initn threshold)
+- Now join the closer diagonal segments using gap penalties
+- Compute the alternative local alignments after the diagonal sequence is formed.
+- Use DP to actually align the best randing sequences from above local alignments.

+#### BLAST - Basic local alignment search tool

+- Use the lookup table to find shorter k-tuple matches.
+Each k-tuple has a HSP score, only the ones that pass this score are used for searching.
+- These matches are called hits, overlapping segments form longer segments.
+- Pick one of the segment and try to extended it in either direction until the score drops below the threshold.
+- Now join the closer segments similar to one in fasta and compute alternative local alignments for the resulting sequence.

+Blast is so widely used that there are many alternatives to it depending on the usecase:

+- Psi Blast - Position Specific Iterated Blast: This constructs a scoring matrix with mulitple sequence of hits.
+Also uses the scoring matrix from the previous matches and iterates multiple times until convergence is reached.
+This is useful to find homologs among sequences with 10-25% match.
+- Phi Blast - Pattern hit Iterated Blast: Uses regular expressions and local alignment to find sequence motifs in proteins.

+#### Statists in BLAST

+Statistics of dsitribution of local alignment is well known but little is known about the distribution of global alignment.

+By calculating the distribution of scores of optimal alignment for 10,000 random proteins, it was estimated that K = 0.035, $\lambda = 0.252$.

+- The E-value or the expectation value of having HSP above score S is:
+  $$ E = K(mn)e^{-\lambda S} $$
+  Here m and n are the length of the query sequcence and n is the database size.

+- The raw scores in blast have no meaning, they need to be normalized (to be made into a normal curve).
+For this we use the k and $\lambda$.
+For score S we define bit score (S')

+  $$ S' = \frac{\lambda S - ln K }{ln2} $$

+Thus E-value can be written in terms of bit scores as $E = mn2^{-S'}$

+#### Inferring homology

+- For proteins, if we have 45%+, that means there is high similarity in both structure and function.
+- 25%+ means they are sparsely related and have similar folding pattern
+- 18-25% - means they might or might not be similar but cannot rule out homology.

+Since low complexity regions might be similar even though they are not homologous, we usually can't imply homology from similarity.
+Even the other way around is mot possible, homologous sequences might not be similar

+Good rough estimate in BLAST is to have

+- 75% match in nucleotide, with E-value less than $10^{-6}$
+- 25% match in protein, with E-value less than $10^{-3}$